LukeShead/Project-and-Diss/README.md

 ### Features for the project.

 Buddy robot capable of Facial recognition to preregistered faces.

+Creation and completion of an original android app made from scratch

 Robot will personalise people based off stuff like favourite food, place, hobbies. e.g. Favourite food being banana, robot will recognise that and use it conversations